DAMcraft/damcraft.de/blog_posts/doublecounter-is-violating-your-privacy.md

    showing the linked accounts DoubleCounter knew it had[^emails], the explanation given was that the bot performing the checks doesn't have direct access to that stored link data.
 If the bot doing the "fraud prevention" doesn't even use or need the stored links you refuse to delete, then how can it be necessary to keep them under legitimate interest?
-None of their claims make any sense.
+These claims appear very inconsistent.

 4. **Not deleting data correctly**: GDPR gives you the right to say, "I object to you using my data for this 'legitimate interest' reason in my specific situation" (Article 21).
 The company then has to prove they have compelling